-The model is most valuable for companies who want to transparently control their complete route to market, know their end clients, and looking to accelerate their sales in challenging markets such as Russia, CIS, or China without the burden of managing their own legal entity at all.
+The model is most valuable for companies who want to transparently control their complete route to market, know their end clients, and looking to accelerate their sales in challenging markets such as CIS or China without the burden of managing their own legal entity at all.

 There are several situations when it is beneficial to work with a trade facilitation partner that looks after your entire supply chain, logistics operations and business process outsourcing, when you don’t have a legal entity or distributor for the following reasons:

 While new entry markets can prove enormous potential, Western companies also need to be aware of numerous challenges when expanding their business and selling their goods via different distribution models.
 The procedure to import goods is often complicated.
 There are several challenges that Western companies face when they want to sell their products.

 To import your goods and to trade these goods in the country, you need your own legal entity.
 Setting up a local entity is a cumbersome process and takes money.
 You need to know all the local laws, rules and regulations, all these factors are often subject to regular changes.

 To import your goods, you need an importer of record.
 This importer of record always needs to be a legal entity that takes full responsibility for the import.
 Establishing a local legal entity in any of these markets can be challenging.
 You need to know the local language and culture and be fully aware of all rules and regulations, the tax system, and the documents you need to name the most important things.